CSCfi/rems/docs/organizations.md

 ## Restrictions on visibility

-Users without the `owner` role won't see items outside their own organization in the administration pages.
-In practice, this applies to `handler` and `organization-owner`.
+Users without the `owner` or `handler` roles won't see items outside their own organization in the administration pages.
+In practice, this means users with only the `organization-owner` role.

 ## Restrictions on creating things